Persecution of Hazaras: Quetta

-In 2011 the persecution of Hazaras in Quetta has left at least 1300 dead and more than 1500 wounded.
+In 2011, the persecution of Hazaras in Quetta has left at least 1300 dead and more than 1500 wounded.
 The victims include high-profile community members, laborers, women and children.
 One third of the victims are children.
 The major attacks included assassinations of Hussain Ali Yousafi, Olympia Abrar Hussain, bombing of a Hazara mosque, Ashura massacre, Quds Day bombing, Play ground massacre, Mastung massacre, January 2013 Quetta bombings, February 2013 Quetta bombing, Hazara Pilgrims carnage, Akhtarabad massacre and other terrorist attacks on Hazara People in Quetta.

 The Al-Qaeda affiliated Pakistani Sunni Muslim extremist militant group Lashkar-e-Jhangvi, has claimed responsibility for most of these attacks.

 In response to these killings, worldwide demonstrations were held to condemn the persecution of Hazaras in Quetta.
 The Hazara diaspora all over the world, namely in Australia, Western Europe, North America as well as the Hazara in Afghanistan, have protested against these killings and against the silence of international community.
 Haji Mohammad Mohaqiq, the political leader of the Hazara in Afghanistan, has also expressed solidarity with the Hazara community in Quetta.
 The persecutions have been documented by the United Nations, Amnesty International, Human Rights Watch, Asian Human Rights Commission, Human Rights Commission of Pakistan and Afghanistan Independent Human Rights Commission.
 EU parliamentarian Rita Borsellino has urged the international community to address the plight of Hazara people in Quetta.
 British MPs Alistair Burt, Mark Lancaster, Alan Johnson, and Iain Stewart asked the British government to pressure Pakistani authorities concerning the absence of justice for Hazara community in Pakistan.

-As a consequence of the attacks there has been a recent exodus of Hazaras trying to flee the violence.
-They are headed mainly to Australia and other Western Countries, where thousands of them have taken shelter and successfully relocated after obtaining refugee status.
+As a consequence of the attacks, there has been a recent exodus of Hazaras trying to flee the violence.
+They are headed mainly to Australia and other Western countries, where thousands of them have taken shelter and successfully relocated after obtaining refugee status.
 To get there, they complete an illegal and treacherous journey across Southeast Asia through air, land and sea that has already left hundreds of them dead.

-On October 10, 2017, when two unidentified attackers on a motorcycle opened fire on a van heading for a nearby vegetable market, killing the driver and four others, continuing the trend of attacks against Hazaras in Quetta.
-This series of bombings, attacks and assassinations have forced them to retreat to two heavily protected enclaves on either side of the city: Marriabad and Hazara Town.
+On 10 October 2017, two unidentified attackers on a motorcycle opened fire on a van heading for a nearby vegetable market, killing the driver and four others, continuing the trend of attacks against Hazaras in Quetta.
+This series of bombings, attacks and assassinations have forced Hazaras to retreat to two heavily protected enclaves on either side of the city: Marriabad and Hazara Town.

 An attack occurred on the night of 3 to 4 January 2021, in which terrorists slaughtered 17 Hazara persons who were working as miners at Mach.

 Response

-In response, many members and leaders of Lashkar-e Jhangvi (LeJ) have been killed in military operations conducted by the Pakistan army and the police This has led to a significant drop in violence and restoration of law and order in recent times.
+In response, many members and leaders of Lashkar-e Jhangvi (LeJ) have been killed in military operations conducted by the Pakistan army and the police.
+This has led to a significant drop in violence and restoration of law and order in recent times.